robhazan/prebid.github.io/dev-docs/bidders/indexExchange.md

 In your browser of choice, create a new tab and open the developer tools.
 In developer tools, select the network tab.
-Then, navigate to a page where IX is setup to bid.
+Then, navigate to a page where IX is set up to bid.
 Now, in the network tab, search for requests to `casalemedia.com/cygnus`.
 These are the bid requests.